The Red Dragon and the Gold: Plot

-During Rhaenyra's absence, the council concurs that a dragon should be sent to defend Rook's Rest, which is council member Lord Staunton's castle.
-Rhaenyra returns and reports on her meeting with Alicent.
-She now agrees that war with the Greens is inevitable.
-Jace wants to go to Rook's Rest, but Rhaenyra forbids it, insisting on flying herself.
-Rhaenys persuades Rhaenyra to let her go instead, arguing that her dragon Meleys is the Blacks' most capable.
-As Rhaenys prepares to depart, Rhaenyra passes on the prophecy of Aegon the Conqueror, the Song of Ice and Fire, to Jace.
+At Dragonstone, during Rhaenyra's absence, her council concurs that a dragon should be sent to defend Rook's Rest.
+Rhaenyra returns, reporting on her meeting with Alicent and agreeing that war is inevitable.
+Jace wants to go to Rook's Rest, but Rhaenyra insists on flying herself.
+Rhaenys volunteers, however, arguing her dragon Meleys is the most capable.
+As Rhaenys departs, Rhaenyra passes on the prophecy of Aegon the Conqueror to Jace.